Self-Storage: Extra Space Where You can Safely Store Your Stuff

 Aside from the smaller houses, there is also the case of the totally new house design: houses with no basement and/or attic.
 Though American houses have gotten much bigger from 2004 onwards, those built in temperate states, like California, Florida and Texas (the three states that also happen to have the most self-storage facilities), were designed as ranches or bungalows.
 These did not have a basement or an attic where old stuff can be kept.

 Those in the self-storage industry say that one in every ten U.S. households is renting a self-storage unit.
 Though self-storage units guarantee safe storage of belongings, not all facilities offer the same features.
-Some, like the storage units at Ben White Mini Storage are more spacious, allow drive up access, fence protection, resident managers, personal access codes, have remote cameras, and climate controlled units wherein items can be kept totally safe from the weather regardless of how hot or cold the weather is.
+Some are more spacious, allow drive up access, fence protection, resident managers, personal access codes, have remote cameras, and climate controlled units wherein items can be kept totally safe from the weather regardless of how hot or cold the weather is.